AI 2D TAG

 In this section, there is one box for each TAG present in the selected images.
 The title of the box (ex: "Map TAG-1 to") let you know what TAG is being mapped.
 Each of these can be mapped to a "Class" for the AI.

 At first, there is as many classes as there are TAGs in the selected images.
 But since multiple TAGs can be mapped to the save class, some of the classes can be disabled if no TAG mapped to them.
 So, if there is a TAG in the images you do not want to use in the AI, just map it to the background.
+If in sliceO you identified different muscles with different TAGs, but you do not need the AI to differentiate these muscles, map all the muscle TAGs to the same class.

 This mapping is only used for training and testing.
 When predicting, only the grey values of the image is used.